-In a Written Statement to Parliament, Boris Johnson set out its objectives
+In a Written Statement to Parliament, Boris Johnson set out his objectives

 The Government has set in train the biggest review of our foreign, defence, security and development policy since the end of the Cold War.
 We need to grasp the opportunities of the next decade and deliver upon the Government’s priorities.
 This is a defining moment in how the UK relates to the rest of the world and we want to take this unique opportunity to reassess our priorities and our approach to delivering them.

 It was delayed by COVID-19 and will have to include the short, medium and long term impact of the pandemic into account.

 i) Define the Government’s ambition for the UK’s role in the world and the long-term strategic aims for our national security and foreign policy.

 ii) Set out the way in which the UK will be a problem-solving and burden-sharing nation, examining how we work more effectively with our allies.